Evaluation of stratum corneum’s lipids restoration – dry skin

 We use Atomic Force Microscopy to visualize and characterize lipid matrix within the stratum corneum through skin explants.
 We will apply topically the nourishing cream on skin explants and then carry out cryo sections.

 We will acquire high resolution images from cryosections.
 In the meantime, we will map adhesion and firmness properties of stratum corneum from the same area of it (Figure 1).

 The lipid cement having specific adhesion properties, we will be able to quantify lipids amount in stratum corneum and so claim the nourishing effect.
-Cohesion forces might also be quantified with the firmess map (elastic modulus).
+Cohesion forces might also be quantified with the firmness map (elastic modulus).

 Evaluation skin barrier restoration – sensitive skin

-Sensitive skin is an overreacting skin with many symtoms as redness, stinging, burning, itchiness, and discomfort after skin comes into contact with a particular ingredient or environmental trigger.
+Sensitive skin is an overreacting skin with many symptoms as redness, stinging, burning, itchiness, and discomfort after skin comes into contact with a particular ingredient or environmental trigger.
 This hyper-sensitivity is due to a lower tolerance threshold.

 It might be explained according different factors :

 - Inflammatory response after contact chemical products or even pollution, dust…

 - Skin barrier alteration that triggers dehydration and worse, penetration of irritating agents.

 Recent studies at DermoMeca® has been showing that mechanical properties of corneocytes are important in the maintenance of skin barrier and are modified when this one is altered.
 This work proves that Atomic Force Microscopy with high resolution imaging and elastic modulus measurements are a suited approach to evaluate skin barrier function and structure of corneocyes, harvested by tape-stripping.